Good afternoon, friends, music lovers, thrill seekers, conversation.

 Sometimes people or their careers actually die.

-They head in the convertible, they head on down the highway looking for the next congested area to spray their hail of bullets into the crowd.
+They head in the convertible, they head on down the highway, looking for the next congested area to spray their hail of bullets into the crowd.

-Uh they are unnoticed in all the excitement.
+They are unnoticed in all the excitement.

-They're never blamed, they are never held accountable.
+They are never held accountable.

-Uh and while decent, normal, everyday people are engaged in mopping up and cleaning up the messes that the drive-by media caused.
+And while decent, normal, everyday people are engaged in mopping up and cleaning up the messes that the drive-by media caused.

-There they are in the convertibles, heading down the highway with the top down, laughing and looking for their next victims with the cameras and microphones pointed in all directions, hoping to find the next area of chaos that they can expand, exploit, and create.
+There they are in the convertibles, heading down the highway with the top-down, laughing and looking for their next victims with the cameras and microphones pointed in all directions, hoping to find the next area of chaos that they can expand, exploit, and create.

 And this is repeated over and over and over.

-Uh appears to be no way to stop their marauding ways.
+Appears to be no way to stop their marauding ways.

 Everything is now a crisis.

-Crisis, crisis, crisis, the drive-by media creates them, tries to find as many as possible, and that's the reason for the analogy.
+Crisis, crisis, crisis, the drive-by media creates them, tries to find as many as possible.

-Um go up to line four.
+Let me go up to line four.

-David, welcome to the EIB network.
+David, welcome to the EIB Network.

 Nice to have you with us, sir.